 We are seeing, worldwide, what happens when we want to have – before we pay for. . .whatever it is we want.
-Students who succeed learn this lesson early on.
-Their parents reinforce it.

 However, if the child doesn’t see the parent demonstrate the process they may never get it.
 Budgeting is just one area in which delayed gratification pays off.
 Here are some budget pointers from the Texas Society of CPAs.

 - Consider fixed monthly expenses such as rent, insurance, and utilities, as well as flexible expenses like food, clothing and car repairs.